In the same way that the Egyptians used papyrus made...Read More

 Etymology: The term pattachitra has its origin in Sanskrit.
-The words ‘Patta’ means vastra or cloth and ‘chitra’ means paintings.
+The word ‘Patta’ means vastra or cloth and ‘chitra’ means paintings.
 So pattachitra means paintings on cloth.

-Origin: The painting is said to have a basic resemblance to the old mural dating back to the 5th century, B.C.
-Although the earliest extant Patas dates only from the late 17th century, it is thought that the practice may have originated with the establishment of the Jagannath temple in the 11th century.
+Origin: The painting is said to have a basic resemblance to an old mural dating back to the 5th century B.C.
+Although the earliest extant Patas date back to the late 17th century, it is believed that the practice may have originated with the establishment of the Jagannath temple in the 11th century.

-Location: The pattachitras flourished under the cult of Lord Jagannath temple in Orissa and is one of the oldest and the most popular art forms, which is mostly practised in West Bengal and Orissa.
+Location: Pattachitra painting flourished under the cult of Lord Jagannath temple in Orissa.
+It is one of the oldest and the most popular art forms and is mainly practised in West Bengal and Orissa.

 Significance: The Patas served as substitute icons for the wooden image of Jagganath, Subhadra and Balabhadra.
 From the early 1980s, the paintings served as temple offerings or souvenirs for visiting pilgrims and devotees.

-Religious significance: Jagannath is depicted as Maha Vishnu and the way of worship is shaped mostly by Vaishnavite tradition.
+Religious significance: Jagannath is depicted as Maha Vishnu and the way of worship is primarily influenced by Vaishnavite tradition.

 Style: Pattachitra is a disciplined form of art and comes with a set of rules and restrictions.
-A floral border is a must, and the use of natural colours restricts them to maintain a single tone of shade.
+A floral border is a must, and the use of natural colours makes the paintings look rich and vibrant.

 Central motifs: The themes and motifs of Pattachitra painting centre around Lord Jagannath and the Vaishnav cult.
-Also, subjects from the ancient epic, mostly mythological, religious stories and folklore are drawn.
+Subjects from the ancient epic, primarily mythological, religious stories and folklore are also drawn.

-Nowadays, the patta painting has been recognized as one of the popular art forms of Orissa.
-With the advancement of time, they have made a slow journey from the temple precincts to the walls of drawing rooms, lounges of hotels and guest houses.
+Nowadays, patta painting has been recognised as one of the famous art forms of Orissa.
+With the advancement of time, they have evolved from the temple precincts to the walls of drawing rooms, lounges of hotels and guest houses.